Do we got a problem?

 - It is the largest gift by underrepresented people of color to the University.

 - The buildings being named will be the first buildings named after Black and Brown people in recognition of their extraordinary financial gift to Princeton.

-Our gift is SO much bigger than Princeton.
-It is about the WORLD
+Their gift is SO much bigger than Princeton.
+It is about the WORLD.

 Despite systemic barriers, everyone deserves the opportunity and access to education.
 They deserve representation.
 They deserve a voice.

 Princeton helps educated leaders that transform families, communities, businesses, policies, science, research, and the world.
 Their gift makes that continues that impact and imbues it with color and diversity.